-How to get into Harvard business school from India?
+Steps to get into Harvard MBA Business school (HBS) from India

 For the uninitiated, the Ivy League is a group of 8 private research universities in the USA known for their rich tradition, academic excellence, highly selective admission processes, and prestigious global reputation.

 List of Ivy League MBA schools